Physician Employment Agreement Attorneys In Texas

 How do you determine what is fair and reasonable compensation within your market?

-At Hendershot Cowart, we can conduct a compensation analysis and advise if your offer falls within the low, mid, or high range.
-This knowledge can put you in the best possible position to negotiate a fair and competitive compensation package.
+At Hendershot Cowart, we can conduct a comprehensive compensation analysis and advise if your offer falls within the 25th, 50th, 75th, or 90th percentile range for your specialty.
+This knowledge can provide powerful leverage when negotiating your compensation package.

 Factors we consider when analyzing your compensation offer include: